64kramsystem/openscripts/README.md

   - `update_mainline_kernel`: automatically installs the latest version of the current (or chosen) kernel, from the Ubuntu mainline builds
   - `winetmp`: conveniently run Wine applications in a temporary, sandboxed, environment

-I will slowly add remaining or new ones.
+I keep adding new content/update old one.